seshanindra1-cmd/Maven-Toys-Sales-Analysis/README.md

 3. **Dashboard Design & Visuals**
    - Built interactive visuals:
-     - Revenue & profit by region, store, product category
+     - Bar cahrts showing high profitable stores and products with high sales
-     - Monthly & seasonal trends
+     - Line chart showing seasonal trends
-     - Top/low performing products
+     - Pie chart showing the proportions of top 5 products sale with respect to others
-     - Profit margin & growth trends
+     - Cards showing the inventory money,total profit and sales,yoy sales
-   - Used slicers, filters & drill-throughs for deeper analysis
+   - Used slicers to drill through year and store location

 ---